kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 Note that some pods will not have a signature, because the scoring uses not just pod and node attributes, but other pods in the system, global data about pod placement, etc. These nodes get a nil signature, and we fallback to the slow path.

 To allow non in-tree plugins to construct a signature, we add a new framework function to implement.
 This function takes a pod and generates a signature for that plugin as a string.
 The signature is likely a set of attributes of the pod, or something derived from them.
 To construct a full signature we take the signatures of all the plugins and aggeregate them into a single string.
-If any plugin cannot generate a signature for a given pod (because it depends on information other than the pod and node), then we generate a "nil" signature and don't attemp to cache the pod.
+If any plugin cannot generate a signature for a given pod (because it depends on information other than the pod and node), then we generate a "nil" signature and don't attempt to batch the pod.

 Initially we won't require plugins to implement the new function, but we will turn off signatures for all pods if a plugin is enabled that does not implement it.
 In subsequent releases we might make implementation of the function a requirement, but of course plugins are also able to say pods are unsignable.